-Rod license- As well as an Angling Passport ticket, you also need an Environment Agency rod licence to be able to fish our beats.
+Rod license- As well as an Angling Passport token, you also need an Environment Agency rod licence to be able to fish our beats.
 You can buy one from the Post Office in person or online at the Post Office

-More fishing- Our Angling Passport tickets can also be used on other catchments around the UK where rivers trusts are operating the scheme, including Eden Rivers Trust, Trent Rivers Trust, Severn Rivers Trust, and Westcountry Rivers Trust
+More fishing- Our Angling Passport tokens can also be used on other catchments around the UK where rivers trusts are operating the scheme, including Eden Rivers Trust, Trent Rivers Trust, Severn Rivers Trust, and Westcountry Rivers Trust

 River levels- The featured gauge map is currently displaying the river levels on the Mitton Beat- to view the river levels at other location please click here.